Julianne Hough and Brooks Laich Talk Discovering Their Menu for Intimacy

 However, as the America's Got Talent judge noted, "My curiosity has saved my life and honestly saved our relationship many times because we've been curious about like, 'Hey, something doesn't feel right.
 Instead of just accepting it for how it is, let's look into something.'"

 So, she did.
 The star came upon a website for a sex therapist where they could take a test to learn their "erotic blueprint."
-Ultimately, they learned they had different things that gave them intimacy and connection.
+Ultimately, they learned they were different things that gave them each intimacy and connection.

 "By almost learning each other's language...it was almost like a menu of how we could please each other sexually, but also intimately," she explained.